Canon (fiction): Additional works

 "The Field Bazaar" was rediscovered and reprinted by A. G. Macdonell in 1934.

 Other writers

 The canonical status of some works by the original writer but not the same publisher, such as "The Field Bazaar", may be debated.

 This is because copyright used to be exercised by the publisher of the work of literature rather than the author.

 Campaigning by Victor Hugo led to the Berne Convention which introduced author's rights.

-However, sometimes in literature, original writers have not approved works as canon, but original publishers or literary estates of original writers posthumously approve subsequent works as canon, such as The Royal Book of Oz (1921) (by original publisher), Porto Bello Gold (1924) (by estate), and Heidi Grows Up (1938) (by estate).
+However, sometimes in literature, original writers have not approved works as canon, but original publishers or literary estates of original writers posthumously approve subsequent works as canon, continuation novels such as The Royal Book of Oz (1921) (by original publisher), Porto Bello Gold (1924) (by estate), and Heidi Grows Up (1938) (by estate).

 Late 20th century

 In film and television it is common that the original writer does not decide what is canon.
 In literature, the estate of H. G. Wells authorised sequels by Stephen Baxter, The Massacre of Mankind (2017) and The Time Ships (1995).
 Scarlett was a 1991 sequel to Gone with the Wind authorised by the estate.